I'm moving to Boston soon, and after getting settled, I plan to start looking for my next job in August 2022.

-I am optimistic about the possibilities of applied mathematics, particularly machine learning, to inform debate and serve the public good.
-I currently work at Princeton University in the Center for Digital Humanities, helping professors and students develop their data-driven research projects.
+I am optimistic about the possibilities of applied mathematics, particularly machine learning, to educate, inspire, and serve the public good.
+I just finished working at Princeton University in the Center for Digital Humanities, helping professors and students develop their data-driven research projects.
 Before Princeton, I worked in the energy sector, building machine learning models that increase efficiency on the electrical grid.
 I sometimes freelance as a data journalist.

-I'm always open to helping organizations and journalists with their technical projects!
-I'm currently doing business as Brown Analytics, LLC.
 If you're a non-profit or business, check out how my research has helped utilities save money.
-If you're a journalist or academic researcher, here are my news apps, analyses, and traditional clips.
+If you're a journalist or academic researcher, check out some news apps, analyses, and traditional clips.
 Here's some algorithm research for the CS-inclined.
 And I'm actively looking for opportunities to volunteer my technical skills to non-profits supporting LGBT rights.

 A collection of web scraping case studies, exercises, tutorials, and resources for Princeton University's 2021 FSI summer course Humanistic Approaches to Media and Data.